reproio/wrapbox/README.md

 - launch_timeout
 - launch_retry

-If Wrapbox cannot launch task in `launch_timeout` seconds, it puts custom metric data to CloudWatch.
+If Wrapbox cannot create task, it puts custom metric data to CloudWatch.
 Custom metric data is `wrapbox/WaitingTaskCount` that has `ClusterName` dimension.
 And, it retry launching until retry count reach `launch_retry`.